How to set up Tomcat and DimensioneX on Mac OS-X

 Which file to download?

-Download the so-called binary distribution (that is, ready to run) of Tomcat, the core module.
-What you need is a file named something like apache-tomcat-7.0.**.tar.gz which should be available here.
-Look under Binary Distributions -> Core
+Download the so-called binary distribution (that is, ready to run) of Tomcat, the main distribution package.
+What you need is a file named something like apache-tomcat-8.0.**.zip which is available from here inside the bin subfolder.

-Unpack this archive by double-clicking it.
-You should have now a folder (mine was named apache-tomcat-7.0.55/ )
+Unpack this archive.
+You should have now a folder (mine was named apache-tomcat-8.5.97/ ).

 Default page fter starting Tomcat